-For hot wire feeding processes in laser welding optics, copper chrome zirconium are must-use because of their ability to hold up to hot wire feeding processes.
+For hot wire feeding processes in laser welding optics, copper chrome zirconium welding contact tips are must-use because of their ability to hold up to hot wire feeding processes.

 Over the years technological advancements in contact tips have revealed that silver plating the interior and exterior of a contact tip further enhances its overall performance.